Willamin/happy-friday/README.md

 Slack notifier/ping application.
-The goal of this project is to produce a single, (mostly) standalone binary which is able to run on most modern Linux distributions (and by extension, AWS Lambda).
+The goal of this project is to produce a single, (mostly) standalone binary which is able to run on most modern Linux distributions.

-It is scheduled to run on Fridays at 07:00 eastern time.
+It is scheduled to run on Fridays at 09:00 eastern time.

 # Example